Tom Herman Fired By Texas, Steve Sarkisian Hired: College Football News

-Texas fired head coach Tom Herman and is hiring Alabama offensive coordinator Steve Sarkisian.
+Texas fired head coach Tom Herman ands hired Alabama offensive coordinator Steve Sarkisian.

 Texas should be in the national championship hunt every year.